Coroners Act 2006

 Illustration for Coroners Act 2006

 You can get help from a specialist adviser when a coroner is holding an inquest.
-The chief coroner can appoint this adviser if a coroner recommends it and they think it is a good idea.
-The coroner must consider any relevant practice notes issued under section 132 before making this recommendation.
+The chief coroner can appoint a specialist adviser if a coroner recommends it.
+The coroner must think about any relevant practice notes issued under section 132 before making the recommendation.
 You might wonder what the specialist adviser does.
-They give advice to the coroner on certain questions and in the way the coroner wants.
-The coroner decides how much importance to give to this advice.
-The specialist adviser's job ends when the coroner finishes and signs a report about the death.
-The coroner is in charge of deciding what the adviser's advice is worth.
+The specialist adviser gives advice to the coroner on any questions they are asked.
+The coroner can tell the specialist adviser how to give the advice.
+The specialist adviser's job ends when the coroner closes the inquiry under section 65A or completes and signs a certificate of findings.
+The coroner decides how much weight to give the specialist adviser's advice.
+The coroner can choose to follow the advice or not.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.